Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240730-arcadiathemer/20240730-arcadiathemer.md

         remotes::install_github("Arcadia-Science/arcadiathemeR")

 5. Load the package to use in your scripts with `library(arcadiathemeR)`.
-When you first load the package it will print a message about whether the custom fonts have been accessed and loaded correctly.
+When you first load the package in a new R session it will print a message about whether the custom fonts have been accessed and loaded correctly.

 ## Layering onto an existing `ggplot2` plot

 There are two main functions you will use to layer onto an existing `ggplot2` plot to create plots adhering to the Arcadia style guide and access palettes.
-These are the `theme_arcadia()` and `scale` functions.
+These are the `theme_arcadia` and `scale` functions.
 The particular `scale` function differs on whether you use `color` or `fill` to access colors.
 Here is how you use these functions without changing the default arguments: